tatumio/tatum-php/docs/Api/LitecoinApi.md

 ## ~~`ltcRpcDriver()`~~

+### Description

 {: .warning }
 > 🚫 **DEPRECATED**
 >
 > ~~**POST** `/v3/litecoin/node`~~
 >
 > This method is no longer supported.

+JSON RPC HTTP driver

+**2 credits per API call**

+ **This endpoint is deprecated.
+Use the <a href="https://apidoc.tatum.io/tag/Node-RPC" target="_blank">HTTP-based JSON RPC driver</a> instead.**

+ Use this endpoint URL as an http-based JSON RPC driver to connect directly to the node provided by Tatum.

 [Back to top](#top)